-The African-American Knowledge Community of Region IV-East is hosting a day-long professional development experience to uplift, encourage and empower African-American professionals and attendees.
+The African-American Knowledge Community (AAKC) of Region IV-East is hosting a day-long professional development experience to uplift, encourage and empower African-American professionals and attendees.
+We invite you to attend our inaugural drive-in conference and to learn more about our theme below.
+We hope to see you in October!

 This event is most likely to influence these groups.